Decorating Guides

 Where Designers Would Spend and Save in a Living Room

 Built-in window seating is a smart way to transform underused or even “dead” spaces into functional and stylish additions.
-And it also can include hidden storage below for things like blankets, pillows, games and toys.
+And it also can include hidden storage below.

 You could also consider lining multiple sides of a room with built-in seating.
 Cushioned backing would eliminate the need for stand-alone furniture such as sofas and chairs, freeing up valuable floor space.